piastry/cifs-utils/mount.cifs.rst

 This tool is part of the cifs-utils suite.

-``mount.cifs`` mounts a Linux CIFS filesystem.
+``mount.cifs`` mounts a CIFS or SMB3 filesystem from Linux.
 It is usually invoked indirectly by the mount(8) command when using the "-t cifs" option.
 This command only works in Linux, and the kernel must support the cifs filesystem.
-The CIFS protocol is the successor to the SMB protocol and is supported by most Windows servers and many other commercial servers and Network Attached Storage appliances as well as by the popular Open Source server Samba.
+The SMB3 protocol is the successor to the CIFS (SMB) protocol and is supported by most Windows servers, Azure (cloud storage), Macs and many other commercial servers and Network Attached Storage appliances as well as by the popular Open Source server Samba.

 The mount.cifs utility attaches the UNC name (exported network resource) specified as service (using ``//server/share`` syntax, where